 Anna Maria Cossiga

-Anna Maria Cossiga is professor at Link Campus University and Program Leader of the Political Sciences and International Relations Course.
-Her areas of specialization are cultural anthropology and the history of religions.
+Anna Maria Cossiga is a University Professor specialized in geopolitics,cultural anthropology and the history of religions.
 Her research interests include the relations between Judaism, Christianity and Islam, ethnic identity and ethnic conflict.
 She is currently focusing on the Israeli-Palestinian conflict, religious fundamentalist movements and the situation in the wider Middle East.

 Emidio Diodato is Associate Professor of International Politics at University for Foreigners in Perugia.
 He is also President of Postgraduate Course of Studies in International Relations and Development Cooperation.
 His research interests include the geopolitical approach to the analysis of world politics, international relations theory, Italian foreign and defense policies, and public diplomacy.